Dainish-Chhaya/AdoptKids/README.md

 ## Contributing

 For Contribution to the projects please submit a pull request.
 For major changes we would like to have a discussion first.

-## Have a query or would like to contribute please reach out to me:
+## Have a query, pleae reach out to me:
 Name: Dainish Chhaya
 Email: chhaya.d@northeastern.edu